port-labs/port-docs/docs/tutorials/search-in-port.md

 #### `direction` property

-The `relatedTo` operator also supports the `direction` property - which allows you to search for dependent Entities in a specific direction on the dependency graph, to better understand the functionality of this property, let's take a look at this example:
+The `relatedTo` operator also supports the `direction` property - which allows you to search for dependent Entities in a specific direction on the dependency graph.
+To better understand the functionality of this property, let's take a look at the example below:

 Let's assume that we have the Blueprints `DeploymentConfig` and `Microservice` with the following Relation definition (declared on the `DeploymentConfig` Blueprint):